MicrosoftDocs/biztalk-docs/biztalk/core/connect-to-azure-api-management.md

 .---
-title: "Connect to Azure API Management using BizTalk Server | Microsoft Docs"
+title: "Connect to Azure API Management | Microsoft Docs"
-description: Use BizTalk Feature Pack 1 to connect to API management from your BizTalk Server.
-Install BizTalk Feature Pack 2 to publish a WCF-http BizTalk port to Azure API Management using the BizTalk Administration Console. ms.custom: "" ms.date: "06/08/2017" ms.prod: biztalk-server ms.reviewer: "" ms.suite: ""
+description: Use Feature Pack 1 and Feature Pack 2 to expose a BizTalk WCF-Basic HTTP receive location as a SOAP endpoint within API management.
+You can do this using BizTalk Administration console, or paste your endpoint directly within API Management in the Azure portal. ms.custom: "" ms.date: "11/20/2017" ms.prod: biztalk-server ms.reviewer: "" ms.suite: ""